 How would you suggest we get people and companies to ‘do more’ to help this situation?

-I think generally the hotel industry must stop talking about growth and seeking more profit.
-They need to commit to investing in energy efficiencies and reduced emissions.
+It must be NOW that the hotel industry must stop talking about growth and seeking more profit.
+They need to commit to investing in energy efficiencies, reduce emissions and give back to the community.
 I suspect legislation & taxes will need to be applied to get the attention of the majority.

 Which is your personal favourite place to stay who are trying hard when it comes to sustainability?